Molecules with four different atoms or groups attached to a carbon atom are optically active, they will

 are also said to be chiral or asymmetric.

-The molecule 2-hydroxypropanenitrile is shown in the image below.
+The molecule 2-hydroxypropanenitrile (lactic acid) is shown in the image below.

-2-hydroxypropanenitrile contains one chiral carbon atom.
+2-hydroxypropanenitrile contains one chiral carbon atom which is highlighted by an asterisk (*).
 This carbon atom

-has four different groups attached.
-It will exist then as a pair of optically active
+has four different groups attached, meaning it will exist then as a pair of optically active

 enantiomers.